minteeaa/stir/README.md

 ### credits
 *friends who contributed directly and indirectly to this project*

-Crunchy Joints, for constantly pushing STIR to its limits, most of the early/ongoing bughunting and testing efforts, and being an incredible second brain to spin up new ideas.
+**Crunchy Joints**, for constantly pushing STIR to its limits, most of the early/ongoing bughunting and testing efforts, and being an incredible second brain to spin up new ideas.

-Llamahat, for the initial idea of turning this concept into an OBS plugin.
+**Llamahat**, for the initial idea of turning this concept into an OBS plugin.